Bull Durham (1988) from Johnny Web (Uncle Scoopy)

 The People Vote ...

-• with their dollars: a solid hit at $51 million
+• Voting with dollars: a solid hit at $51 million

 IMDb guideline: 7.5 usually indicates a level of excellence, about like three and a half stars from the critics.
 6.0 usually indicates lukewarm watchability, about like two and a half stars from the critics.
 The fives are generally not worthwhile unless they are really your kind of material, about like two stars from the critics.
 Films under five are generally awful even if you like that kind of film, equivalent to about one and a half stars from the critics or less, depending on just how far below five the rating is.